2021–22 Ukrainian Premier League: Preparation

 Because of a conflict between the president of Olimpik Donetsk Vladyslav Helzin and the Ukrainian Association of Football officials over a post-match incident that culminated in sanctions against the Olimpik's president, Helzin decided to voluntarily withdraw his football club from the Ukrainian Premier League and transfer away ownership of the club.
 The decision took place just a couple of weeks before the start of the new season, with the calendar already set.
 Both PFL and UPL called on emergency clubs' meetings to confirm changes and reinstate membership of the already relegated Mynai in the UPL and relegate Olimpik Donetsk to the second tier (First League) instead.
 Due to this, the Round 1 match between Dynamo and its visiting opponent was suspended until a later date.

-The second half of the season was expected to start on February 25 with the Round 19 game Mynai – Zorya but was suspended due to a full-scale Russian invasion earlier on February 24.
-Later the President of Ukraine announced a martial law until April 25 and all sports events were forced to be suspended.
-With the open hostilities continued, it was decided to cancel the season earlier than May 21.

 Teams

 This season, as it was announced earlier, the Ukrainian Premier League has been expanded to 16 teams, which includes 13 teams from the previous season and the top three teams from the 2020–21 Ukrainian First League.